What is Coalesce Function

-expr2: This is returned if it is not null and first expression is null
+expr2: This is returned if it is not null and the first expression is null

-exprn: This is returned if the preceding expression are null
+exprn: This is returned if the preceding expression is null

 So COALESCE (expr1, expr2) is equivalent to: